R08K09/BNTA_BackEnd_Project/README.md

 Example URL: `http://localhost:8080/lists`

-For any request that requires a Request Body to input required details, the request body must be in JSON format in the raw section.
+For any request that requires a Request Body to input required details, the request body must be in JSON format in the raw body section.

 | Action                               | Method | Request Path (Endpoint)                          | Request Body Required and Example Request Bodies                                                                               | Expected return from Postman                                                                                                                                                                                                                   |
 |--------------------------------------|:------:|--------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|